Mark Zuckerberg: Marriage and children

 As of 2025, the Zuckerberg family lives on a large compound in the Crescent Park neighborhood of Palo Alto.
 In November 2025, WIRED published an investigation of complaints from neighbors about a school that was operating on the Zuckerberg property without a permit.

+In March 2026, Zuckerberg and Chan purchased a home on Indian Creek, Florida, a wealthy enclave known as the "Billionaires' Bunker", for a Miami-Dade County record of $170 million, an unfinished home that had an asking price of $200 million.

+In August 2026, it was announced that Zuckerberg and Chan purchased Strancally Castle in County Waterford, Ireland.

 Recognition and public image

 Time named Zuckerberg one of the most influential people in the world in 2008, 2011, 2016, 2019 and 2025, and nominated him as a finalist several other times.
 He was named the Time Person of the Year in 2010, the same year when Facebook eclipsed more than half a billion users.
 He was also included in the Time 100 AI list in 2024.
 In December 2016, Zuckerberg was ranked tenth on the Forbes list of the World's Most Powerful People.
 In the Forbes 400 list of wealthiest Americans in 2023, he was ranked eighth with a personal wealth of $106 billion.
 In October 2024, he became the second richest person in the world.
 As of October 2025, Zuckerberg's net worth was estimated at $251 billion by Forbes, making him the third richest person in the world.
 In addition to his estate in Hawaii, Zuckerberg has a $320 million real estate portfolio that includes ten homes in Palo Alto, San Francisco, and Lake Tahoe, totaling over 1,400 acres.

 Zuckerberg shifted his style in 2024.
 Originally known wearing the same gray shirt and jeans in most public appearances, Zuckerberg started wearing gold chains and trendier streetwear.
 Writing for Vanity Fair, Kase Wickman described Zuckerberg's "new look" as a "MAGA rebrand", claiming that his change in fashion parallels Meta's efforts to appease the Trump administration.
 Zuckerberg denied hiring a stylist.